The NAR 2025 Technology Survey and RPR February 2026 AI Adoption Survey provide the most current data on AI usage across the real estate industry:

 On the adoption gap: "82% of agents use AI but only 17% see significant results.
 That's not a technology problem.
 That's a systems problem.
 Agents are using ChatGPT like a search engine when they should be using it like an assembly line."

 On prompt engineering: "The agents getting the best results don't write better prompts.
 They build prompt templates once, connect the output to their CRM, and let the system run.
 A prompt you type once and forget is a task.
 A prompt template that feeds your follow-up sequence is a system."
+How to build that follow-up system -- including the three-layer architecture and behavior trigger setup -- is the subject of the blog post AI-Powered Lead Follow-Up: Works While You Sleep.

 On tool selection: "ChatGPT, Gemini, Copilot -- the tool doesn't matter.
 The system matters.
 I've seen agents close more deals with a basic ChatGPT account and a structured workflow than agents spending thousands on AI platforms with no process behind them."